Guide to running a club and funding

 • Treasurer

-Executive members are responsible for the governance, strategic direction, and operational oversight of the club.
+Executive members are responsible for the governance, strategic direction and operational oversight of the club.
 Elections must be conducted annually in accordance with the club’s constitution.

 Financial Details (if applicable): If the club seeks to receive university funding, it must designate two financial signatories, both of whom must be currently enrolled students.
 These signatories are authorised to approve expenditures and manage club accounts in accordance with university financial policies.

 Receipting (if applicable): If the club is awarded funding through university grants, all receipts must be submitted to the Student Groups team for review and approval.
 This ensures transparency and compliance with university financial policies.
 Failure to submit receipts may result in funding restrictions or future ineligibility.
-Constitution: The club operates under a constitution that is compliant with the template provided by Student Groups.

 Annual General Meeting (AGM) Minutes: The club must conduct an Annual General Meeting (AGM) each academic year.
 Minutes from the most recent AGM must be submitted and must comply with the Student Groups AGM minutes template.
+A club’s Annual General Meeting (AGM) must be held between 1 August and 31 October of the preceding year to be valid for the upcoming year.
+For example, the AGM for 2027 must be held between August and the end of October 2026.

 Asset Registry (if applicable): The club must maintain an asset registry detailing all relevant physical assets owned by the club, including equipment, merchandise, and other resources.
 The University of Auckland is not responsible for the safety, storage, or maintenance of club assets.